jackyzha0/jackyzha0.github.io/content/thoughts/decentralized marketplace.md

 ## Golem
 [Website](https://blog.golemproject.net/golem-primer/)

+Based on Polygon L2 using a native ERC-20 GLM

 TLDR: Golem democratizes society’s access to computing power by creating a decentralized platform where anyone can build a variety of applications, request computational resources and/or offer their idle systems in exchange for cryptocurrency tokens

 >From large universities to scientists or artists, anyone can leverage the world’s unused computing power to conduct data intensive research and complex computations through the Golem Network

+The basic premise of the Golem Network is as follows:
+1. providers make some resources available to potential requestors for a price,
+2. requestors rent those resources and pay the providers in exchange.

+The costs of an activity are based on a pre-agreed set of coefficients that specify the price the requestor is required to pay for the time the activity is running, the processor time used and for starting any activity in the first place.